Early Life

 Philanthropy

-Wu is known for his philanthropic efforts.
-He has donated US$100 million to Princeton University.
-He also supports educational and medical institutions in Hong Kong and mainland China.
-His wife, Lady Ivy Kwok Wu, is also involved in philanthropic endeavors.
+Wu is known for his philanthropy, particularly his donations to Princeton University, where he pledged $100 million.
+He has also contributed to educational and medical institutions in Hong Kong and mainland China.